The Oxygen Valve on Hydrogen Escape Since the Great Oxidation Event: Results

-Fig.~\ref{Oxygen versus ozone curve figure} shows the mixing ratio of atmospheric O$_2$ plotted against the O$_3$ column density, as well as the mean O$_3$ mixing ratio between 50 and 450 hPa in the tropical region.
-Whilst the global O$_3$ column density increases with increasing O$_2$ mixing ratio, this is not the case for the O$_3$ mixing ratio around the TTL region: there is instead a peak at $\approx$ 10\% PAL.
-O$_3$ in this region absorbs UV light and heats the TTL, which is the cause of the hotter temperatures in the higher oxygenated scenarios in Fig.~\ref{Zonal mean temperature figure} compared to scenarios with $<1$\% PAL.
+Fig.~\ref{Oxygen versus ozone curve figure} shows the mixing ratio of atmospheric O$_2$ plotted against the O$_3$ column density, as well as the mean O$_3$ mixing ratio between 70 and 150 hPa in the tropical region, accounting for the expanse of the TTL.
+The figure also shows the O$_3$ number density in the tropics between 10 and 200 hPa.
+Whilst the global O$_3$ column density increases with increasing O$_2$ mixing ratio, this is not the case for the O$_3$ mixing ratio around the TTL region: there is instead a peak at $\approx5-10$\% PAL.
+The O$_3$ number density also mirrors this relationship.
+When O$_2$ is decreased, O$_3$ accumulates lower down in the atmosphere because the wavelengths that photolyse O$_2$ to produce ``odd oxygen'' (O + O$_3$) are able to penetrate deeper.
+Consequently, for O$_2$ concentrations of $\leq 10$\% PAL, O$_3$ maximizes in this region near the TTL.
+The TTL temperatures are a balance between shortwave heating and the emission and absorption of longwave radiation.
+Whilst this causes higher temperatures than the PI atmosphere for 5 -- 10\% PAL, simulations with $\leq1$\% PAL have resultant lower temperatures.
+This effect is a local TTL phenomenon; globally, the mean tropopause temperatures decrease with decreasing O$_2$.

+These results are in line with previous O$_3$ depletion experiments (albeit of a much smaller magnitude) which found that reduced O$_3$ concentrations cooled the TTL and led to less stratospheric water vapour \citep{Forster_2007_O3,Xie_2008_O3_tape, Lu_2021_O3, Zhou_2022_Ozone}.
+The cooling was attributed to radiative processes.
+Indeed, \cite{Forster_2007_O3} showed that less O$_3$ in the tropical lower stratosphere caused cooling that extended into the upper tropical troposphere due to reduced downward longwave radiation.
+Similarly, here we find that lower middle stratospheric densities of O$_3$ reduces the propagation of longwave radiation downwards.
+This mechanism is the cause of the hotter temperatures in the higher oxygenated scenarios in Fig.~\ref{Zonal mean temperature figure} compared to scenarios with $\leq1$\% PAL.
 This is also why there is an asymmetry in temperatures because of hemispherical asymmetries in the O$_3$ distribution (there is more O$_3$ in the northern hemisphere) as a result of the Brewer-Dobson circulation \citep{1926RSPSA.110..660D, 1949QJRMS..75..351B, 2014RvGeo..52..157B}.